China now 'non-compliant' with Hong Kong joint declaration | DW | 13.03.2021

-The UK says it considers China's move to change Hong Kong's electoral system a major breach of the 1985 handover agreement.
+The UK has said it considers China's move to change the Hong Kong electoral system a major breach of the 1985 handover agreement.

 The UK and China are in an ongoing diplomatic row over Beijing's encroachment on Hong Kong's civil liberties